JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/FilterOptions.rst

 Filter Actions
 --------------
 The action taken on observations flagged by the filter can be adjusted using the :code:`action` option recognized by each filter.
-So far, four actions have been implemented:
+The following actions are available:

 * :code:`reject`: observations flagged by the filter are marked as rejected.
-* :code:`accept`: observations flagged by the filter are marked as accepted if they have previously been rejected for any reason other than missing data, a pre-processing flag indicating rejection, or failure of the ObsOperator.
+* :code:`accept`: observations flagged by the filter are marked as accepted if they have previously been rejected for any reason other than missing observation value, a pre-processing flag indicating rejection, or failure of the observation operator.
+* :code:`passivate`: observations flagged by the filter are marked as passive.
 * :code:`inflate error`: the error estimates of observations flagged by the filter are multiplied by a factor.
 This can be either a constant (specified using the :code:`inflation factor` option) or a variable (specified using the :code:`inflation variable` option).
 * :code:`assign error`: the error estimates of observations flagged by the filter are set to a specified value.
-Again. this can be either a constant (specified using the :code:`error parameter` option) or a variable (specified using the :code:`error function` option).
+Again, this can be either a constant (specified using the :code:`error parameter` option) or a variable (specified using the :code:`error function` option).
+* :code:`set` and :code:`unset`: the diagnostic flag indicated by the :code:`flag` option will be set to :code:`true` or :code:`false`, respectively, at observations flagged by the filter.
+These actions recognize a further optional keyword :code:`ignore`, which can be set to:

+  - :code:`rejected observations` if the diagnostic flag should not be changed at observations that have previously been rejected or
+  - :code:`defective observations` if the diagnostic flag should not be changed at observations that have previously been rejected because of a missing observation value, a pre-processing flag indicating rejection, or failure of the observation operator.

+To perform multiple actions, replace the :code:`action` option, which takes a single action, by :code:`actions`, which takes a list of actions.
+This list may contain at most one action altering quality control flags, namely :code:`reject`, :code:`accept` and :code:`passivate`; if present, such an action must be the last in the list.
+The :code:`action` and :code:`actions` options are mutually exclusive.

-The default action for almost all filters (taken when the :code:`action` keyword is omitted) is :code:`reject`.
-There are two exceptions: the default action of the :code:`AcceptList` filter is :code:`accept` and the :code:`Perform Action` filter has no default action (it requires the :code:`action` keyword to be present).
+The default action for almost all filters (taken when both the :code:`action` and :code:`actions` keywords are omitted) is :code:`reject`.
+There are two exceptions: the default action of the :code:`AcceptList` filter is :code:`accept` and the :code:`Perform Action` filter has no default action (either the :code:`action` or :code:`actions` keyword must be present).

-Example 1
+Example 1 - rejection, error inflation and assignment
-^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: yaml